Melanie McLane

 Boo!
 Stigmatized Properties

-VIEW SAMPLE This session delves into the challenges faced by both appraisers and agents when pricing and valuating stigmatized properties.
+Video This session delves into the challenges faced by both appraisers and agents when pricing and valuating stigmatized properties.
 Students will learn disclosure laws, how stigma can affect the price of a home and the six common types of stigmatized properties.
 You will also learn about iconic stigmatized properties, as well as techniques and best practices for making adjustments when dealing with these types of properties.
 2-3 hours

 Calculate Your Way to More Income: Assisting Investment Clients

 Explore ways to add value to a transaction or create value in another niche!
 Better assist consumers by knowing how to identify the highest and best use; determining whether a proposed improvement will result in increasing or decreasing returns; evaluating whether a property should be rehabbed, remodeled or torn down; crunching the numbers on income-producing properties to determine the return and analyzing the effect of a 1031 Exchange versus a straight sale on a property.
-4-7 hours; Alternate Title: Consult Your Way to More Income

 Code of Ethics and Fair Housing: A Powerhouse Couple